nvmmonkey/todolist-V2-ejs/README.md

 # Read Me
-This is an To do list built with MongoDB community local file Demo deploy on: [https://www.mongodb.com/docs/manual/administration/install-community/](https://www.mongodb.com/docs/manual/administration/install-community/).
+This is an To do list built with MongoDB community local file, Demo deploy on: [https://www.mongodb.com/docs/manual/administration/install-community/](https://www.mongodb.com/docs/manual/administration/install-community/).

 ## Install Package